-Select whether to use your credentials with Google, Github, or Cisco to log in to Panoptica (using SSO), or whether to create unique credentials for Panoptica with an email and password.
-Click Sign up to continue the process.
-When the sign up process is complete, you will be re-directed to the Panoptica home page.
+Select whether to use existing SSO credentials from Google, Github, or Cisco, or create unique credentials for Panoptica.
+Click Sign Up, and you will be re-directed to the Panoptica home page.

-With your account, you can deploy Panoptica agent on a Kubernetes cluster, whether on a local host, or in the cloud.
+With your account, you can deploy the Panoptica controller on a Kubernetes cluster, whether on a local host, or in the cloud.

-If you use a proxy, whitelist the domain eticloud.io.
+If you use a proxy, add the domain eticloud.io to the allowed list.

-- Follow the steps here to create a cluster on Panoptica, representing your Kubernetes cluster, and then download and deploy Panoptica controller on the cluster.
+- Follow the steps here to connect your Kubernetes cluster to Panoptica, then download and deploy the Panoptica controller on your cluster.

 Now, you can view runtime activity on your VM or cluster on Panoptica here.